floodfx/undead/README.md

   if there is a match
   the corresponding template is returned.
 If there is no match, the default template is returned (or an empty template if there is no default).
-* `Map` Directive - `Map` enables transforming a collection of values into a collection of templates.
-The provided collection is iterated over and the provided template function is applied to each value in the collection.
+* `For` Directive - `For` enables transforming a collection of values into a collection of templates.
+The provided collection is iterated applying the provided template function to each value in the collection.
 * `Range` Directive - `Range` enables iterating over a range of integer values optionally by a given step.
 * `Join` Directive - `Join` enabled joining a collection of templates together with a given separator template.